ninabarzh/broomstick/content/posts/inductive-brics-superpower.md

 ## The dollar’s slow-motion collapse (2026–2030)

-A U.S. debt ceiling crisis sparks what analysts later dub “the Taper Tantrum 2.0”.
+A US debt ceiling crisis sparks what analysts later dub “the Taper Tantrum 2.0”.
 When a last-minute budget standoff leads to a missed Treasury payment, global markets convulse.
-The U.S. dollar—once the undisputed anchor of global finance—suffers a confidence crisis.
+The US dollar—once the undisputed anchor of global finance—suffers a confidence crisis.
 China and India, already trading in local currencies within BRICS+ frameworks, weather the storm better than expected.
 The yuan and rupee don’t replace the dollar—but they do become credible enough alternatives to reduce panic.

 <span style="color:#ffbf00;text-align:center;">*We didn’t switch because we trusted them.
 We switched because we trusted Washington less.* — NDB internal memo, 2027</span>

 {{< details >}}
 **Timeline**
-**2026** - U.S. debt ceiling crisis triggers partial Treasury sell-off
+**2026** - US debt ceiling crisis triggers partial Treasury sell-off
 **2027** - China-India bilateral trade surpasses 50% in local currencies
 **2028** - IMF warns of "dollar fragmentation"
 {{< /details >}}